insin/comments-owl-for-hacker-news/README.md

 ## Features

+### List pages

-- Show new comment counts since your last visit on item list pages
+- Show new comment counts since you last viewed each item - clicking on the "X new" link will  highlight new comments and collapse comment trees which don't contain any new comments
+- Prevent accidental flagging by hiding the flag control or requiring confirmation

+### Item pages

 - Highlight new comments and collapse comment trees which don't contain any new comments when you revisit an item's comments
+- Default comment folding controls are replaced with a Reddit-style left-aligned control, with a slightly larger hit target
-- Manual highlighting of recent comments when new comments can't automatically be highlighted
+- Manually highlight the X most-recent comments when new comments can't automatically be highlighted
-- User muting: mute a user to hide their comments and replies to them; manage muted users on your own profile page
+- Mute users to hide their comments and replies to them - muted users can be managed on your own profile page
+- Add your own notes to other users on their profile page - the first line will be displayed next to their comments
+- Toggle display of "reply" links below comments to make more room for comments on the screen

-## Other Tweaks
+### Other features

-- Add an "upvoted" link to the header to make it easier to get back to previously visited stories, using upvote as a bookmark (default: on)
+- Add an "upvoted" link to the header to make it easier to get back to previously visited stories, using upvote as a bookmark
-- Toggle display of "reply" links below comments to make more room for comments on the screen (default: off)
-- Replaces built-in comment folding controls with a Reddit-style left-aligned control, with a slightly larger hit target for folding
+- Improved navigation links on mobile, displayed below the other header contents

 ## Screenshots